 - First / Last business day this month - returns the dates of the first workday (ThisMonthFirstWorkingDay) and last workday (ThisMonthLastWorkingDay) from the current month.

 Enter a date in cell B18 (DateText) that contains Japanese characters for year, month, and day inserted after the numerals.
 The date in converted to the MM/DD/YYYY format and returned in cell B29 (ReformattedDate).

 For an example of how you can use the formulas in the Date sheet, see Tutorial: Working with Files and Folders.

-Enter a text in cell B4.
-To search for a specific text inside cell B4, enter the text to search for in cell B10.
-To replace the searched text with another text, enter the replacement text in cell B11.
+Enter a text in cell B4 (Text_Input).
+To search for a specific text inside cell B4, enter the text to search for in cell B10 (Search).
+To replace the searched text with another text, enter the replacement text in cell B11 (Replace).
 The following formulas are available: